Codex by OpenAI

 Key Features

-• Parallel task execution in isolated cloud sandboxes
+• Runs multiple coding tasks in parallel in isolated cloud sandboxes

-• 192k token context length at medium reasoning effort
+• Limited to 192k token context during training (medium reasoning effort)

 About Codex by OpenAI